 so that $f(\Gamma_i) \subseteq \Gamma_i$ for all $i$.
 The closure $S_i = \mathrm{Cl}(\Gamma_i \setminus \Gamma_{i-1})$ is called the \emph{i}th \emph{stratum} of the filtration.
 Re-order the edges of $\Gamma$ so that whenever $i < j$, the edges in $\Gamma_i$ precede the edges in $\Gamma_j$.
 The filtration is said to be \emph{maximal} if the square submatrix $A_i$ of the incidence matrix $A$ which corresponds to the $i$-th stratum is either the zero matrix, or it is irreducible.
 It is a standard fact that any topological representative admits a maximal filtration which is unique up to reordering of the strata.
 If $(f, \Gamma)$ admits a maximal filtration of length one then we say that $(f, \Gamma)$ is \emph{irreducible.}

 By the Perron--Frobenius theorem (see Chapter~2 in \cite{Seneta2006}), if $A_i$ is the submatrix of the incidence matrix $A$ of $(f, \Gamma)$ which corresponds to an irreducible stratum $S_i$, then the spectral radius $\rho(A_i)$ of $A_i$ is an eigenvalue of $A_i$, which is known as the \emph{Perron--Frobenius eigenvalue} of $A_i$.
 Furthermore, $\rho(A_i) \geq 1$ and equality holds exactly when $A_i$ is a permutation matrix.
 We call $S_i$ an \emph{exponentially-growing stratum} if its Perron--Frobenius eigenvalue is strictly greater than one.
+An edge $e$ of $\Gamma$ is said to be \emph{exponentially growing} if it is contained in some exponentially growing stratum.
 For a topological representative $(f, \Gamma)$, we write $\lambda_f$, (or $\lambda$ if there is no potential for confusion), to denote the maximal Perron--Frobenius eigenvalue taken over all the non-zero strata of the maximal filtration of $(f, \Gamma)$, and we call it the \emph{(homotopical) stretch factor} of $f$.